 If you are experiencing a mental health emergency, call 911 or go to the nearest hospital emergency room.

 Clinical research has shown that the combination of counseling with psychiatric medication is more effective than either of the approaches by themselves.
-The Health Center works closely with the Counseling Center, in fact, we share the same building.
-We can refer students for a counseling evaluation and the counseling staff can refer students to the health center for a psychiatric medication evaluation.
-Medication for depression, anxiety and other mental health problems are sometimes recommended and may be prescribed by our health center staff.
-If needed, a referral for further mental health services may be discussed.
+The Health Center providers work closely with our colleagues at the Counseling Center.
+We can refer students to the Counseling Center staff for evaluation.

-If you are planning to travel abroad, it is not too early to start planning for special health needs related to your trip.
-The Health Center provides comprehensive travel health services to those students traveling abroad, whether you are going for a short trip for a class, a full semester or as an individual traveler.
-For information about scheduling an appointment, call the Health Center at 607-436-3573.
+If you are planning to travel abroad, the Health Center provides comprehensive travel health evaluations.
+For information about scheduling an appointment, call the Health Center at (607) 436-3573.

 Confidential rapid HIV testing is available by appointment.